SIN 34

 SIN 34 was an American hardcore punk rock band formed in 1981 in Santa Monica, California.
 The band featured a female front-person, Julie Lanfeld-Keskin.
-The band's rhythm section would go on to form Painted Willie in 1984, and sign with SST Records in 1985, and embarking on a six-month national US tour with Black Flag in 1986.
+The band's rhythm section would go on to form Painted Willie in 1984, and sign with SST Records in 1985, and embark on a six-month national US tour with Black Flag in 1986.
 Reforming out of the blue in 2008, SIN 34 would once again play shows primarily in their native southern California through 2012.
 Longtime member and primary songwriter Phil Newman died after an apparent accident on a sail boat, February 22, 2015; the band has no plans to continue.
 Singer Lanfeld-Keskin died April 4, 2018.

 History

 1981–1984

 SIN 34 was named from the Los Angeles UHF television station Spanish International Network, channel 34.
 The band was established by vocalist Julie "Jules" Lanfeld and drummer Dave Markey, who met at a Middle Class show at the Starwood in West Hollywood.
 Realizing their common bond of punk rock and interest in bands like Black Flag and Devo, Dave and Julie decided to form their own.
 Agreeing that "SIN 34" would be a good name after Julie noticed it written in magic marker on Dave's backpack, Julie asked classmate Phil Newman to join on bass.
 The band initially rehearsed as a three piece until the introduction of Circle One guitarist Mike Vallejo.
 Vallejo played a few shows before returning to his main band, soon to be replaced by Chris Pedersen, who went on to star in the 1984 film Suburbia, and finally finding permanence with guitarist Mike Glass.